sergeych/boss_protocol/README.md

 The protocol could be very effectively used to form higher level protocols over the network as it caches data on the fly and can provide links (if used with

+## Note about caching objects

+When reconstructing object tree, cache is used for strings.
+As ruby language hash mutable strings, it might cause side effects, as all ecounters of a given string will share same object after reconstruction.
+For this reason, ruby implementation freezes shared strings.

 ## Contributing